Mapfile configuration¶

 )

-) as foo USING unique gid USING srid=<projection>"
+) AS foo USING unique gid USING srid=<projection>"

-and <the_geom>
+<schema>, <table>, <layername>, <projection> and <the_geom>

-need to be replaced as appropriate. <table>
+need to be replaced as appropriate. <table> is the name of the PostGIS table

-including the geographic data for this layer. <the_geom>
+including the geographic data for this layer. <the_geom> is the name of the

-is the name of the schema including the table.
+table’s geometry column. <schema> is the name of the schema including the table.

-can be either the layer NAME or the layer GROUP, depending on
+<layer_name> can be either the layer NAME or the layer GROUP, depending on

 what is configured in the administration interface for the layer.

-is defined as follows:
+The ${MAPSERVER_DATA_SUBSELECT} is defined as follows:

 SELECT